stripe/stripe-ios/README.md

 1. Clone this repository (`git clone https://github.com/stripe/stripe-ios`)
 1. In the menubar, click on 'File' then 'Add files to "Project"...'
 1. Select the 'Stripe' directory in your cloned stripe-ios repository (make sure not to include the stripe-ios top-level directory, you want the Stripe subfolder).
-1. Make sure "Copy items into destination group's folder (if needed)" is checked"
+1. Make sure "Copy items into destination group's folder (if needed)" is checked.
-1. Click "Add"
+1. Click "Add".

 You will also need to add the `Security` framework to your project.